whytedork/whytedork/README.md

 - 🔭 I’m currently working on:
 	- Monitoring and Analysis of Real Time Logs of Apache Web Server
-- :bulb: I'm interested in all technologies data: **Big Data, Cloud, DevOps, Machine Learning and Data Science**
+- :bulb: I'm interested in all technologies including: **Big Data, Cloud, DevOps, Machine Learning and Data Science**
 - 💬 Talk to me about trending technologies, anything that interests you.
 - 🌱 I’m currently pursuing **Computer Science and Engineering**.